nodesman/kai/README.md

 *   Node.js (Version recommended by `package.json` or higher)
 *   npm (comes with Node.js)
 *   Git
-*   Sublime Text (with `subl` command-line tool installed and in your system's PATH) - Required for the interactive conversation editor.
+*   Sublime Text (with `subl` command-line tool installed and in your system's PATH) - Required for the interactive conversation editor. *(Other editors like WebStorm/CLion via command-line launchers are experimental)*.
 *   A Gemini API Key (set as the `GEMINI_API_KEY` environment variable).

 ### Installation